-The Montclair State University Restart Plan guides our process as we reopen the University and provides general safeguards for all on campus — students, faculty, staff and visitors — to follow that align with New Jersey Governor Phil Murphy’s phased approach to recovery and executive orders specifically related to higher education.
+The Montclair State University Restart Plan has guided our process during the coronavirus pandemic and provides general safeguards for all on campus — students, faculty, staff and visitors — to follow that align with New Jersey Governor Phil Murphy’s phased approach to recovery and executive orders specifically related to higher education.

 The safeguards and protocols outlined in our plan reflect the guidance of public health authorities and are based on the best currently-available scientific information about reducing the risk of spreading the virus that causes COVID-19.